smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. When prompted, sign in to the Contoso Azure AD tenant using credentials of the **john.doe** user account.

-1. From the Windows PowerShell ISE console, run the following to register the Active Directory forest (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant):
+1. From the Administrator: Windows PowerShell ISE console, run the following to register the Active Directory forest (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant):

     ```pwsh
     Register-AzureADPasswordProtectionForest -AccountUpn 'john.doe@<domain_name>.onmicrosoft.com'